DonBananas/MultiAgent-BrainEngine-SillyTavern/README.md

     ```bash
     pip install -r requirements.txt
     ```
-4. Open `server.py` in a text editor and put your API Key, Model Name, and Provider URL at the top.
+4. Open `server.py` in a text editor and put your API Key, Model Name, and Provider URL at the top where it says `INSERT_YOUR_...`.
 5. To run the server: Double click `start_server.bat` (or run `python server.py` in your terminal).
 6. Open SillyTavern.
 Go to the **API Connections** tab (the plug icon).
 7. Select **Chat Completion** -> **Custom (OpenAI-compatible)**.